-LOS AMIGOS CONSERVATION CONCESSION:
+PROTECTING THE LOS AMIGOS CONSERVATION CONCESSION (LACC):

-This parcel of land contains 11 species of primates (by way of comparison, all of Costa Rica holds only four.)
 The land parcel is also adjacent to the Reserve for Indigenous People in Voluntary Isolation.
 So, it acts as a very important buffer zone to ensure their freedom and right to live their traditional lives.

 DONATE TO LOWER AMAZON PROJECTS

-©2022, Amazon Rainforest Conservancy
+©2023, Amazon Rainforest Conservancy